amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

       </li>
     </ul>
 ```
-After we change the url, the next thing we do is to call `getTodos`.
+After we change the URL, the next thing we do is to call `getTodos`.
 Let's see that next.

 #### Get all todos